sevenhong/awesome-mcp-servers/README.md

 - [gotoolkits/wecombot](https://github.com/gotoolkits/mcp-wecombot-server.git) - 🚀 ☁️  - An MCP server application that sends various types of messages to the WeCom group robot.
 - [hannesrudolph/imessage-query-fastmcp-mcp-server](https://github.com/hannesrudolph/imessage-query-fastmcp-mcp-server) 🐍 🏠 🍎 - An MCP server that provides safe access to your iMessage database through Model Context Protocol (MCP), enabling LLMs to query and analyze iMessage conversations with proper phone number validation and attachment handling
 - [jagan-shanmugam/mattermost-mcp-host](https://github.com/jagan-shanmugam/mattermost-mcp-host) 🐍 🏠 - A MCP server along with MCP host that provides access to Mattermost teams, channels and messages.
 MCP host is integrated as a bot in Mattermost with access to MCP servers that can be configured.
-- [lharries/whatsapp-mcp](https://github.com/lharries/whatsapp-mcp) - 🐍 ☁️ - An MCP server for WhatsApp, search and send through pesonal and group messages
 - [lharries/whatsapp-mcp](https://github.com/lharries/whatsapp-mcp) 🐍 🏎️ - An MCP server for searching your personal WhatsApp messages, contacts and sending messages to individuals or groups
 - [MarkusPfundstein/mcp-gsuite](https://github.com/MarkusPfundstein/mcp-gsuite) - 🐍 ☁️ - Integration with gmail and Google Calendar.
 - [keturiosakys/bluesky-context-server](https://github.com/keturiosakys/bluesky-context-server) 📇 ☁️ - Bluesky instance integration for querying and interaction